akash-network/docs/akashian/validator.md

 ## Add a Key

-Create a key locally with any random name using below command:
+Create a key (account) using below command:

 ```
 akashctl keys add <key-name>